chaochungkuo/classify-reports/README.md

-# ClassifyAnything: Notebook-based ML Classification Pipeline
+# Notebook-based ML Classification Pipeline

 A modular, notebook-driven machine learning pipeline for classification tasks.
 Configuration is managed via `config.toml`, and each step is a separate, reproducible notebook.